CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

 - `interface Task3CareerGoalsProps {
   careerGoals: CareerGoal[];
 }`
-- `careerGoals` was the property from the CareerGoals api
+- `careerGoals` is the singleton instance of this class from the CareerGoalsCollection api
 - `CareerGoal[]` was an array which holds all of the career goals in the database.

 The third thing I needed to know was what is this `React.FC` thing?
 I've never used this any of my previous projects so I decided to look it up.
 According to this website https://fettblog.eu/typescript-react-why-i-dont-use-react-fc/ , since react was not written in Typescript a package from the community was provided calles @types/react.
 FC is a generic type that is used to create function components.